tkuntubayev/task/README.md

 # Android asynchronous tasks management
 Sometimes there is need to cancel some asynchronous execution while launching a new one with the same id, sometimes vice versa.
 This library provides an easy API to control every asynchronous task (no matter Coroutines, Rx, or something else).
-More details of the usage can be found in Medium post (I'll post it in a few days).
+More details of the usage can be found in Medium post https://medium.com/@tkuntubayev/how-to-control-android-long-running-tasks-in-easy-way-91bbd5af69e1

 ## Getting Started with TaskHandler